 - Are you always aware of your moods and how to deal with them?

-- Can you make changes to your environment to reduce your risks?
+- Can you make changes to your environment and situations to reduce your risks?

 Recognising triggers to your offending is an important part of being able to change your behaviour.

 We now need to start looking at managing these triggers as this can help you minimise the risk of repeating your behaviour in the future.

 Talk to us if you need support

 You can use our helpline, live chat or secure message service for confidential support from our experienced advisors if you want to discuss anything covered in this module, have struggled when working through it, or want to go through the information with a practitioner to guide you.